An information systems manager ensures that an organisation's computer systems, networks and applications run smoothly and effectively

 You can also expect to be trained in company systems and procedures.
 Most training is on the job, supplemented by short, internal or external courses as appropriate.

-Formal training is more likely in larger organisations and may include mentoring schemes and tailored training.
+Formal training is more likely in larger organisations and may include mentoring schemes for new information systems managers, tailored training and support for taking professional certifications.
 In smaller companies, a greater degree of self-study - such as e-learning courses - may be the norm.

 Career prospects